 How Do I Know if I Should Submit My Scores?

 If you’re pleased with your SAT or ACT scores and think they reflect your academic ability, you may submit them for consideration.
 However, test scores are not required for admission.
 All applications will be reviewed for admission and merit-based financial aid (including scholarships granted by Converse University) with or without test scores.
 For South Carolina state aid, test scores will still be required.
 If you are unsure of whether you wish to submit your test scores for consideration, you may contact the Office of Admissions by email at firstname.lastname@example.org or by phone at 864.596.9040.

 I am an international student.
 Do I need to submit my scores?

-No. International students are not required to submit standardized ACT or SAT test scores for admissions unless you feel they reflect your academic ability.
+No. International students are not required to submit standardized ACT or SAT test scores for admissions unless they feel they reflect their academic ability.